nayaranunes/nayaranunes/README.md

 **nayaranunes/nayaranunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-<p><strong>Junior Software Engineer<p><strong>
-<p>I'm Nayara, 21 years old.
-I currently work at Itaú's bank as a backend developer.<p>

-I'm studying about serverless projects based on AWS, FaaS.
+<p><strong>Fashion model and computer science self taught<p><strong>
+<p>我叫 Nayara I am 23 years old<p>

+I'm studying devops development culture and mandarin

 My biggest wish is to work on a project that really has social meanings for women in technology.

-In the meantime, I'm working to make money.
+<!--

 "Your self-worth is determined by you.
 You don't have to depend on someone telling you who you are" B
-<!--

 ![Nayara GitHub Stats](https://github-readme-stats.vercel.app/api?username=nayaranunes&show_icons=true)
 !<img align="left" alt="IntelliJ" width="35px" height="35px" src="https://cdn.iconscout.com/icon/free/png-256/intellij-idea-569199.png">
 -->